Beatrice Afflerbach

-Beatrice "Bea" Afflerbach-Hefti (June 14, 1920 – March 3, 2003) was a Swiss graphic designer.
-Afflerbach-Hefti was born in Basel, Switzerland, and died in Binnigen.
+Beatrice "Bea" Afflerbach (14 June 1920 – 3 March 2003) was a Swiss graphic designer, painter, drafter and illustrator.

 Life and work

-Beatrice Afflerbach-Hefti studied at the Kunstgewerbeschule Basel (today Schule für Gestaltung Basel) and was the first woman to graduate with a diploma in graphic design in 1941.
+Afflerbach studied at the Kunstgewerbeschule Basel (now, Schule für Gestaltung Basel) and in 1941 was the first woman to graduate from the institution with a diploma in graphic design.
 After her studies she founded an office together with Sita Jucker and her later husband Ferdinand "Ferdi" Afflerbach in 1942, where commercially successful graphics were created.

 Afflerbach-Hefti was involved in the women's rights movement.
 In 1957, she was one of the founding members of the Soroptimist International Club Basel, a club of working women that supports charitable projects worldwide.
-She designed posters with women's voting rights and took part in the Schweizerischen Ausstellung für Frauenarbeit (Swiss exhibition for women's work) in 1958.
+She designed posters campaigning for women's voting rights (women did not gain the right to vote in Switzerland until 1971).
+She took part in the Schweizerischen Ausstellung für Frauenarbeit (Swiss exhibition for women's work) in 1958.

-The estate of the couple lies in the archives of the Schule für Gestaltung Basel.
+The estate of the couple are held in the archives of the Schule für Gestaltung Basel.